The Best Offset Smokers On The Market – Expert Reviews & Top Picks

 What is a traditional offset smoker?

-The traditional offset smoker is a barrel-shaped smoker that has a firebox on one end and an exhaust chimney on the other.
-The food is placed in a cooking chamber that is located between the firebox and the chimney.
+The traditional offset smoker is typically a barrel-shaped smoker that has a firebox on one end & an exhaust chimney on the other end.
+The food is placed in a cooking chamber that's located between the firebox and the chimney.
+This is in contrast with regular smokers where the heat is under the food and the smoke rises vertically over the food.

 What is the best reverse offset smoker?